biicode/docs/c++/building.rst

 Using a custom tool-chain
 -------------------------

-When you build your projects, biicode automatically generates a default tool-chain to build projects.
+When you build your projects, biicode automatically generates a default tool-chain to build it.
 To **use a custom tool-chain** you need to **place it in the bii folder** of your project **with the name <your_toolchain_name>-toolchain.cmake**.

 To use it, just pass it as argument of ``bii cpp:configure -t your_toolchain_name``.